Alfresco/alfresco-dockerfiles-bakery/README.md

 make enterprise ACS_VERSION=74
 ```

-Preferred way to build older versions is to do it with use of `make` command as
-it sets the correct version of Tomcat based on the ACS version.
+Make sets the correct version of Tomcat based on the ACS version.
+If you want to
+build older version of images using `docker buildx bake` it is required to set
+the Tomcat versions manually in bake file or using env variables.

 ## Testing locally